-The Saint John Boys & Girls Club has adopted this Policy to ensure that all Club employees are aware of our commitment to the privacy and protection of client information.
+The Boys & Girls Club of Saint John has adopted a Policy to ensure that all Club employees are aware of our commitment to the privacy and protection of client information.

-Protecting the privacy and confidentiality of personal information is an important aspect of the way Saint John Boys & Girls Club conducts its business.
-Collecting, using, and disclosing personal information in an appropriate, responsible, and ethical manner is fundamental to The Saint John Boys & Girls Club’s daily operations.
+Protecting the privacy and confidentiality of personal information is an important aspect of the way the Boys & Girls Club of Saint John conducts its business.
+Collecting, using, and disclosing personal information in an appropriate, responsible, and ethical manner is fundamental to the Boys & Girls Club’s daily operations.

-The Saint John Boys & Girls Club strives to protect and respect the personal information of its clients (children, youth and their families), employees, and business partners, and so on in accordance with all applicable regional and federal laws.
-Each staff member of Saint John Boys & Girls Club must abide by the organization’s procedures and practices when handling personal information.
+The Boys & Girls Club of Saint John strives to protect and respect the personal information of its clients (children, youth and their families), employees, and business partners, and so on in accordance with all applicable regional and federal laws.
+Each staff member of the Boys & Girls Club of Saint John must abide by the organization’s procedures and practices when handling personal information.

 Requirement of Confidentiality

-In accordance with the Privacy Act and PIPEDA (Personal Information Protection and Electronic Documents Act), the Saint John Boys & Girls Club requires all employees to handle sensitive personal client information in a confidential and appropriate manner.
-It is understood that employees of the Saint John Boys & Girls Club will become aware of confidential information regarding our clients through the course of their employment.
-Employees agree that if confidential information is not effectively protected, the operations of the Saint John Boys & Girls Club may be threatened, and the well-being and privacy of our clients may suffer irreparably.
+In accordance with the Privacy Act and PIPEDA (Personal Information Protection and Electronic Documents Act), the Boys & Girls Club of Saint John requires all employees to handle sensitive personal client information in a confidential and appropriate manner.
+It is understood that employees of the Boys & Girls Club of Saint John will become aware of confidential information regarding our clients through the course of their employment.
+Employees agree that if confidential information is not effectively protected, the operations of the Boys & Girls Club may be threatened, and the well-being and privacy of our clients may suffer irreparably.

-Employees of the Saint John Boys & Girls Club are required to keep all confidential information and relevant medical knowledge regarding both the Club and our clients confidential both during and after their term of employment.
+Employees of the Boys & Girls Club of Saint John are required to keep all confidential information and relevant medical knowledge regarding both the Club and our clients confidential both during and after their term of employment.
 These practices have been adopted as they have been deemed essential to the protection of the Club, and the well-being and privacy of our clients.

 The following is classed as Confidential Information: